riyadali/blockchain/README.md

 __ A reference for Ethereum is Mastering Ethereum by Andreas Antonopoulos and Gavin Wood
    + The latest text for this book is here https://github.com/ethereumbook/ethereumbook
+   + First edition of the book is here https://github.com/ethereumbook/ethereumbook/tree/first_edition/

 __ Popular blockchain explorers include